Part 3 - Building a Model

 The selected model pattern is added to our model under the Model root node.

-Double-click on the diagram link in the Project Browser to open the diagram in the main diagram workspace.
-You can then select elements on the diagram (or in the Project Browser) and use the element Properties window to tailor them to your own use, by renaming them, entering descriptions in the Notes window or setting other properties as required.
+Double-click on the diagram link in the 'Project' tab of the Browser window to open the diagram in the main diagram workspace.
+You can then select elements on the diagram (or in the 'Project' tab) and use the Properties window to tailor them to your own use, by renaming them, entering descriptions in the Notes window or setting other properties as required.

 Add a Class Model

 We will now add a simple Class Model to our project, following a procedure similar to the one we have just used.

 From the Perspectives menu, choose 'UML | Structural'.

 The Model Wizard is displayed, showing the Structural Perspective.
 Scroll through the list to find the Class diagrams, then click on 'Basic Class Diagram with Operations'.
 Click the folder icon beside the 'Add To:' field and choose the Model root node as the location in which to add the new model content.
 Finally, click on the Create Pattern button to add the new model content to your project.